byrnehollander/perceptual-adblocker-edited/README.md

 # How do I install this?
 Per [StackOverflow](https://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store)

+Download a .zip of this repo [here](https://github.com/byrnehollander/perceptual-adblocker-edited/archive/master.zip), unzip the folder, and then load it in Chrome.

 Extensions can be loaded in [unpacked mode](https://developer.chrome.com/extensions/getstarted#unpacked) by following the following steps:

 1. Visit `chrome://extensions` (via omnibox or menu -> Tools -> Extensions).